FloEdelmann/embetty-vue/README.md

 });
 ```

-The CSS can be imported through `embetty-vue/dist/embetty-vue.css`.
+The CSS can be imported from `embetty-vue/dist/embetty-vue.css`.

 ### Setup when directly linking the files